osegbotonie/enterprise-m365-administration-lab/docs/12-ca-003-block-legacy-authentication.md

 **Discover → Test → Remediate → Enforce → Monitor**

 The objective is to reduce the authentication attack surface while maintaining a controlled process for identifying and resolving legitimate business dependencies.

+This policy should form part of the wider Conditional Access architecture and should be reviewed periodically as the organization's applications, devices, and authentication requirements evolve.